Blog

 Pediatric Medical Malpractice Lawsuits: When Do I Have the Right to File a Case in Maryland?

-Posted on behalf of Peter T. Nicholl in Medical Malpractice Published on July 11, 2024
+Posted on behalf of Peter T. Nicholl in Medical Malpractice Published on July 11, 2024 and updated on April 27, 2026.

 pediatricians office during daytimeParents are often overprotective of their children, so when a child’s doctor provides substandard care, his or her parents may automatically assume it is medical malpractice.
 However, pediatric malpractice is much more complicated than that.

-Below, our Maryland medical malpractice lawyers explain pediatric malpractice lawsuits in Maryland, how it occurs, when substandard care rises to the level of malpractice and the steps parents can take if they suspect malpractice.
+Below, our Baltimore medical malpractice lawyers explain pediatric malpractice lawsuits in Maryland, how it occurs, when substandard care rises to the level of malpractice and the steps parents can take if they suspect malpractice.

 If your child was injured by pediatric malpractice, contact our experienced law firm for a free legal consultation.
 Our firm has decades of experience and has secured millions for those injured by medical malpractice in Maryland.